dssg/voter-protection/data/readme.md

 * *"My data is at precinct level  /  I have better data than you."*
   * Reference the Python script to use, change, and modify what we have to suit your needs.
+  * Fuller FIPS Code data also available.
+Amend the keep_vars list at the end to change what is visible.

 * *"Excel formulas irk me.
 I would rather generate these entire csvs using Python scripts."*